bwu99/nov2020_homework/README.md

 ## Introduction
-This is for Guzman Energy November 2020 Full-Time Internship recuriting process.
+This is for Guzman Energy 2020-21 Winter Full-Time Quant Internship recuriting.
 - **Assignment 1-3 are required**.
 Assignment 4 is optional.
 - You can use either R or Python **(Recommended)** for coding.
 - Requirements: